-Home > 학회지/투고 > Policy on Research Misconduct
+Home > WHAT WE DO 1(KCI등재지) > Policy on Research Misconduct

-This regulation is designed to prevent the illegal research behavior of members and to present the basic principles and direction necessary to observe the ethical regulations for research papers by establishing the ethical standards for submitted/presented/inserted (prearranged) research papers to the Journal of Studies in Humanities and Social Sciences (SHSS, hereinafter “this learned journal”) published by the Institute of Humanities and Social Sciences (IHSS) of Honam University (hereinafter “this learned institute”).
+This policy is designed to prevent the illegitimate research behavior of members and to present the basic principles and direction necessary to observe the ethical regulations for research papers by establishing the ethical standards for submitted/presented/inserted (prearranged) research papers in the journal Studies in Humanities and Social Sciences (hereinafter “this learned journal” or SHSS) published by the Institute of Humanities and Social Sciences of Honam University (hereinafter “this learned institute” or IHSS).

-This regulations will be applied to all the members submitting and presenting the theses and the works published in this learned institute.
+This policy will be applied to all members submitting manuscripts and to all works published by this learned institute.

 Chapter 2: Ethical Regulations

-All writers who present/submit papers shall submit the papers on the basis of the scholars' conscience for the academic development as per the articles of association of this learned institute and observe these ethical regulations.
+All authors presenting and submitting written materials shall offer them on the basis of their dedication to the goal of academic development and societal betterment per the articles of association of this learned institute, and therefore shall observe these ethical regulations.

-Behavior against scholarly paper ethics (hereinafter called “Illegal behavior”) is comprised of fake/falsification/plagiarism/self-plagiarism/improper indication of the paper’s author(s), etc., that occur in the presentation or insertion of the paper.
+§1.
+Behavior against scholarly ethics (hereinafter “illegal behavior”) is comprised of fake/falsification/plagiarism/self-plagiarism/improper indication of the paper’s author(s) and similar activities that occur at any point in a paper under offer to this learned journal.
 Specifically:

-Term-1 “Fake” means the behavior that falsely represents research results, refers to non-existent data, etc.
+1. “Fake” refers to any behavior that falsely represents research results or refers to non-existent data.

-Term-2 “Falsification” means behavior that distorts the contents or result of research (one’s own or others’) by artificially manipulating the research material/equipment/process or by optionally deteriorating or deleting data.
+2. “Falsification” means behavior that distorts the contents or results of research, whether one’s own or others’, by manipulating the research material, equipment, or process, or by deteriorating or deleting selected data.

-Term-4 “Self-plagiarism” refers to behavior that reuses a considerable part of a paper previously inserted by the writer itself in another academic journal or any other publication, whether by itself or after some modification, without proper citation or reference and express permission from copyright holders.
-(Note: when previous publication is specified, a submission to this learned journal will be rejected for consideration.)
+4. “Self-plagiarism” refers to behavior that reuses a substantial part of material previously offered by an author (or one of two or more co-authors) and accepted for any academic journal or other publication, whether exactly as previously printed or after minor modification, without proper citation or reference and express permission from copyright holders.
+(Note: when previous publication is specified, even with proper citation, reference, and permission, a submission to this learned journal will be rejected for consideration.)